tkhamez/neucore/README.md

 ##### Archive file

-If you downloaded the .tar.gz file, you only need to run the database migrations and, depending on the update method, clear the cache:
+If you downloaded the .tar.gz file, you only need to run the database migrations and seeds and, depending on the update method, clear the cache:

 ```
 cd backend
 rm -rf var/cache/{di,http,proxies}
 vendor/bin/doctrine-migrations migrations:migrate --no-interaction
+bin/console doctrine-fixtures-load
 ```

 ##### Git